 Let’s dive into a few components of the resident screening process that deserve a little more attention to get it right.

 Reviewing an application can be an overwhelming process.
 However, there are a few items that you should be looking for.

 The first is their credit check.
 Not everyone has stellar credit, and that’s okay.
 But a credit report littered with missed payments and collections agencies is a big red flag.
 If an applicant’s credit report shows that they constantly fail to fulfill their financial obligations, they will likely miss rent payments.

 On the flip side, don’t be so strict that you deny a great candidate for one blemish on their credit report.
 Mistakes happen, and sometimes they could be a result of a miscommunication with the payee.
 You must be balanced and use discernment when interpreting a rental application.

-One of the most helpful yet unknown tricks regarding screening tenants has to do with their references.
-Anyone can call the references listed on a tenant’s application, but the trick is to insist that they list a landlord that they rented from before their current place.
+One of the most helpful yet unknown tricks regarding screening residents has to do with their references.
+Anyone can call the references listed on a resident’s application, but the trick is to insist that they list a landlord that they rented from before their current place.

 If they have been a headache to their current landlord, they will likely tell you anything just to get rid of them.
 However, a previous landlord will have no reason to hide the truth.